Kamran Abbasi: Early life and education

-Kamran Abbasi was born in Lahore, Pakistan and moved to Rotherham, Yorkshire in 1974.
+Kamran Abbasi was born in Lahore, Pakistan, and moved to Rotherham, Yorkshire in 1974.
 He completed his early education at Oakwood School before attending the Thomas Rotherham College, both in Rotherham, South Yorkshire.
 In 1992, he graduated in medicine from Leeds School of Medicine.

 Career

-In 1997, following five years in internal medicine in both Yorkshire and London, he joined the BMJ from the Royal London and St Bartholomew's Hospitals.
+In 1997, following five years in internal medicine in both Yorkshire and London, Abbasi joined the The BMJ from the Royal London and St Bartholomew's Hospitals.
 He took up the post of editorial registrar and then assistant editor, before becoming deputy editor in 2002 and acting editor in 2004.
 He was influenced by editor Richard Smith.
-He took up the appointment of editor-in-chief of the BMJ on 1 January 2022, succeeding Fiona Godlee.
+He took up the appointment of editor-in-chief of The BMJ on 1 January 2022, succeeding Fiona Godlee.

 Global health and politics

-In 1999, he published a series of six articles in the BMJ looking at the role of the World Bank in global health.
+In 1999, he published a series of six articles in The BMJ looking at the role of the World Bank in global health.
 A year later, he was appointed editor of the Bulletin of the World Health Organization.

-Abbasi became the BMJ's executive editor for content, developing the journal's expansion internationally, digitally, and in print, particularly the BMJ International editions, which he considers his greatest achievement.
-The first of the themed issues was in 2003, and shortly after, he was one of the three main organisers of the BMJ's first international theme issue on South Asia, where investment in primary care and particularly the education of girls in Sri Lanka and Kerala was shown to be beneficial.
-Their interest and continued work in South Asia has led to the BMJ offering a dedicated page to South Asia on their website since 2013.
+Abbasi became The BMJ's executive editor for content, developing the journal's expansion internationally, digitally, and in print, particularly The BMJ International editions, which he considers his greatest achievement.
+The first of the themed issues was in 2003, and shortly after, he was one of the three main organisers of The BMJ's first international theme issue on South Asia, where investment in primary care and particularly the education of girls in Sri Lanka and Kerala was shown to be beneficial.
+Their interest and continued work in South Asia has led to The BMJ offering a dedicated page to South Asia on their website since 2013.

-In October 2004, while he was acting editor of the BMJ, Abbasi became the recipient of an unusually large number of responses to a BMJ article written by Derek Summerfield, who published his personal view over what he saw as organised violations of the fourth Geneva Convention by the Israeli army in Gaza and their effects on public health.
+In October 2004, while he was acting editor of The BMJ, Abbasi became the recipient of an unusually large number of responses to a BMJ article written by Derek Summerfield, who published his personal view over what he saw as organised violations of the fourth Geneva Convention by the Israeli army in Gaza and their effects on public health.
 The reaction to that article was later analysed by Karl Sabbagh and revealed the hostility that editors can receive when publishing on a sensitive issue.
 In response to the messages sent to the journal's website and the over 1000 emails sent directly to Abbasi, a sample number were published on-line within 24 hours of submission.
-Sabbagh explained that the published messages "were a skewed sample of what had been received, as abusive and obscene contributions were not posted", In response to these messages, many of which "abused the BMJ or Abbasi personally", Abbasi published an editorial entitled: "Should journals mix medicine and politics?"
+Sabbagh explained that the published messages "were a skewed sample of what had been received, as abusive and obscene contributions were not posted", In response to these messages, many of which "abused The BMJ or Abbasi personally", Abbasi published an editorial entitled: "Should journals mix medicine and politics?"
 Abbasi noted that the messages were "largely biased and inflammatory on both sides" and that a number of people felt that dialogue could resolve the conflict.
 He specified that "in a state of conflict [those] views will be sometime abrasive and unpalatable" and argued that medicine cannot exist in a political void.